or 6 weekly interest-free payments from $91.50 with

 The introduction to white water kayaking package is designed to build your kayaking skills in a safe and progressive manner, with the goal of developing you into a safe, confident and technically correct paddler.

-Day 1: Taupo/Waikato River: We start with confidence routines and wet exits in the pool and then progress to the mighty Waikato River for an introduction to white water kayaking and river hydrology.
+Day 1: Taupo/Waikato River: We start on the mighty Waikato River for an introduction to white water kayaking and river hydrology.

 We focus on